-About Your Router/Hub
+About Your Prestige

-Congratulations on your purchase of the Prestige 128IMH ISDN/Modem Router/Hub.
+Congratulations on your purchase of the Prestige ISDN Router.

-The Prestige 128IMH is a high-performance bridge/router that offers a complete solution for your WAN (Wide Area Network) applications such as Internet access, multi-protocol LAN-to-LAN connections, telecommuting and remote access over ISDN (Integrated Service Digital Network).
+The Prestige 100 and 100IH are high-performance routers that offer complete solutions for your WAN (Wide Area Network) applications such as Internet access, LAN-to-LAN connections, telecommuting and remote access over ISDN (Integrated Service Digital Network).